opendistro/for-elasticsearch-docs/index.md

 ## Builds

-If you want to modify the Open Distro for Elasticsearch code and build from source, instructions are in `README.md` of the [opendistro-build](https://github.com/opendistro-for-elasticsearch/opendistro-build) repository.
-Build scripts are in the `elasticsearch` and `kibana` directories.
+If you want to modify the Open Distro for Elasticsearch code and build from source, instructions are in `elasticsearch/README.md` and `kibana/README.md` of the [opendistro-build](https://github.com/opendistro-for-elasticsearch/opendistro-build) repository.
 If your changes could benefit others, please consider submitting pull requests.

 ---